Biomanufacturing Harvest Optimization with Small Data: Analysis

 for $t=0,1,\ldots,\bar{T}-1$.
 On the other hand, the Q-function associated with the harvest action is denoted with

 for $t=0,1,\ldots,\bar{T}$.
-Recall that harvesting is the only feasible action for $i_t>\bar{I}$, $p_t >{\bar{P}}$, or $t=\bar{T}$, and the harvest action takes the state of the system to a cost-free absorbing state.
+Recall that harvesting is the only feasible action for $i_t=\bar{I}$, $p_t =\bar{P}$, or $t=\bar{T}$, and the harvest action takes the state of the system to a cost-free absorbing state.
 For a fermentation process that has not yet been harvested at decision epoch $t$, the value function is given by $V_t(p_t,i_t, \mathcal{I}_{t}) = \max_{a_t} Q_t(p_t,i_t, \mathcal{I}_{t}; a_t)$.
 Theoretically, the optimal policy that maps {\it any} possible hyper state to an action can be obtained through backward dynamic programming (this is also referred to as offline planning).

-However, solving this dynamic program is notoriously difficult and also not necessary in practice, given that the optimal policy is only needed starting from a specific physical state (which evolves by visiting certain states more likely than others) in the real-life execution of the fermentation process.
-Therefore, we adopt a solution approach that executes the policy in an {\it online} manner, which means that we focus on estimating the Q-function in \eqref{eqn: Qcont} at a particular current state $(p_t,i_t,\mathcal{I}_t)$, and decide to continue or harvest the fermentation process by comparing it with the harvesting reward in \eqref{eqn: Qharv}.
-After the selected action is executed in real life, the next decision epoch starts with a new hyper-state at which the entire procedure is repeated.
-We present this optimization solution procedure as Reinforcement Learning under Model Risk (RL with MR) in the online appendix~\ref{sec:optimizationAlgorithm}.
+However, computing this dynamic program is notoriously difficult and also not necessary in practice, given that the optimal policy is only needed starting from a specific physical state (which evolves by visiting certain states more likely than others) in the real-life execution of the fermentation process.
+Therefore, we adopt a solution approach that executes the policy in an online manner, which means that we focus on estimating the Q-function in \eqref{eqn: Qcont} at a particular current state $(p_t,i_t,\mathcal{I}_t)$, and decide to continue or harvest the fermentation process by comparing it with the harvesting reward in \eqref{eqn: Qharv}.
+After the selected action is executed, the next decision epoch starts with a new hyper-state at which the entire procedure is repeated.
+The details of the solution procedure is provided in Appendix~\ref{sec:optimizationAlgorithm}.